rakutentech/leofs_docs/install.rst

 .. index::
    pair: XFS; Installation

 Only the servers running **LeoFS storage nodes** will benefit from using XFS (unix local file system).
-XFS provides particularly efficient I/O for large files. **LeoFS-Storage** is implemented on top of files stored in a single filesystem created on top of the a few TB volume.
+XFS provides particularly efficient I/O for large files. **LeoFS-Storage** is implemented on top of files stored in a single file system created on top of the a few TB volume.

 Start fdisk
 """""""""""""""""